Thirumal-J/itemis-sales-tax/README.md

 -   totalSalesTax: sum of all itemTax
 -   totalCost: sum of all priceWithTax of all items

-## Steps to do:
+## Steps to access the application:

 1. git clone https://github.com/Thirumal-J/sales-tax.git
+2. Open the the repository folder in Visual studio code or using a terminal.
+Use the following command to change directory via terminal if necessary:

-2. cd itemis-sales-tax
+`` cd sales-tax``

-3. npm install
-4. npm start
+Once the above steps are done, use any of the following methods to access the application.

+#### Method 1 - Using Docker
+1. If you have docker installed (tested with Docker version 20.10.21), Open terminal and run the following commands:

+``sudo docker build -t sales-tax-app .``

+2. Above command will install all the required packages and creates a docker image.

+3. Run the following command to run and check all the test cases for the application:

+``sudo docker run sales-tax-app:latest``

-5. you can see the following message in the terminal:
+4. Now you can see all the test cases result.

-``Configured routes -->  Billing Route ``\
-``Server up and running at http://localhost:5000``
+#### Method 2 - Using NPM
+1. Open terminal and use the following command:

+``npm install``

-5. Use the following command to run all the test-cases for the project.
+2. Once all the necassary packages got imported, run the following command to run all the test-cases for the project:

 ``npm test``

+3. Now you can see all the test cases result.

+#### Method 3 - Using NPM and Postman
+1. Open terminal and use the following command:

+``npm install``

+2. Once all the necassary packages got imported, run the following command to start the application:

+``npm start``

-6. Alternatively, you can also use a postman app to access the API for calculating the bill.
+3. Now, you can use the postman app to access the API for calculating the bill.

+Sample API:\
 `` URL : http://localhost:5000/calculate-bill ``\
 `` HTTP METHOD : POST ``\
 ``PAYLOAD : [